USS Pasadena (CL-65): Service history

 Pasadena remained in Tokyo Bay through mid-January 1946, helping to oversee the occupation of the Japanese capital.
 She was recalled home on 19 January for an overhaul in San Pedro, California.
 After she emerged from the shipyard, she took part in training exercises in the area until September, when she sailed back to the central Pacific.
 She took part in divisional training exercises in Micronesia from November 1946 to February 1947, followed by fleet maneuvers off Hawaii, before returning to California.
 The year 1948 began with training maneuvers off California, followed by an NROTC training cruise.
-She made another voyage to East Asia on 1 October, which included a visit to Tsingtao, China, at the end of the month.
+She made another voyage to East Asia on 1 October, which included a visit to Qingdao, China, at the end of the month.
 She patrolled off the Chinese coast until May 1949, when she once again returned to California, arriving on 1 June.
 Over the following months, she took part in training exercises in the area before going to sea for the last time on 12 September, bound for Bremerton, Washington, where she was laid up in the Pacific Reserve Fleet.
 She was formally decommissioned on 12 January 1950.
 She remained there until 1970.
 She was stricken from the naval register on 1 December that year and thereafter discarded.